 1) To attract consumers: With an eCommerce website, you have a wider reach.
 There’s no shortage of buyers online.
 And all the barriers have been lifted.

 You’re no longer restricted by the limitations of your locality.
 With such level of visibility, you’ll grow your customer base and record consistent sales in your online store.

-Of course, you still have to target a specific audience for this to work, but can’t you see that the opportunities are huge — social media, Google AdWords, blogging, and more, are some of the customer acquisition channels available to you.
+Of course, you still have to target a specific audience for this to work.
+But the opportunities are endless: social media, Google AdWords, and blogging are some of the many customer acquisition channels you have.

 People search for products and services online all the time.
 Don’t just see your website as a personal diary, instead use it to intentionally grow your revenue.

 According to a post by Ryan Lunka, “71% of shoppers believe they will get a better deal online than in stores.”

 More so, shoppers can save money when buying online, because products are usually cheaper when sold online as compared to offline.